Skip to content ↓

 When registering on ECT Manager, it's important you have accurate details of the number of terms of induction completed in former schools.

-Are participants able to self-register or is it just the induction coordinator who can do this?
+Are participants able to self-register or is it just the Induction Tutor who can do this?

 What email address should be provided for an ECT?